 Now let’s move on to Positioning Mistake #2.
 And that’s not having a Signature System as part of your marketing message.
 In fact, your Signature System is one of the most important parts of your marketing message … and your positioning.

-The Most Important Part of a Health Coach’s Market Positioning
+The Most Important Part of a Successful Health Coach’s Positioning

 As a health coach, you “sell” transformation.
 And the best way to get clients is by focusing your marketing on that transformation.
 That’s where your Signature System comes in.

 Chances are, the people you’re going to attract have already made a few unsuccessful attempts at the transformation they seek.
 In fact, they may have already bought coaching programs or other “solutions” that promised them results that they didn’t get, for one reason or another.
 So they’ll naturally be somewhat skeptical that you can deliver what you say you can (or that they can stick to it and get the results).

 Your Signature System can help because people feel a little more confident if they see you have a plan that makes sense to them.